 Since its founding in 1972, Digi-Key has been committed to offering the broadest selection of in-stock electronic components, as well as providing the best service possible to its customers, aiding students and faculty engineers through the entire teaching and learning process.
 Digi-Key stocks over 1.0Million plus SKU’s from over 650 major manufacturers of electronic components, along with providing the best in industry repository of technical data to aide in academia.
 Digi-Key provides special support for Capstone projects and other team events involving students engaged in STEM education endeavors.

 KSat e.V. is a non-profit society which was founded in spring 2014.
 Our 30+ members are students of all semesters, mostly with a background in aerospace engineering.
 The society is open to students of every subject.

 Their goal is to encourage our members to launch their own space project during their studies.
 Further, we aim to spread knowledge and passion for space related topics and provide a platform for the communication between students, industry, researchers and the general public.

 A young and innovative team who would like to help you deal with development boards, computers, operating systems and the web.

-Thanks to blackit.de for providing the Webhosting area, the required software and design licenses, as well as storage and accounts on their own GITLab system on git.blackit.de, which serves us as a working platform for software development.
+But also for the provision of the required software and design licenses as well as storage and accounts on our own GITLab system on git.blackit.de, which serves as a working platform for software development.